Beginners Guide to African Teas: from Zero to Pro!

 So what are the top African teas you must try as a tea lover?

 · Kenyan CTC teas: This might be the most common black tea type you might know as African tea.
-Kenyan CTCs are very rich and colorful, suits ideally for making breakfast teas and tea bags.
+Kenyan CTCs are very rich and colorful, ideally for making breakfast teas and tea bags.

 · African Leafy teas: This is where all the fun begins.
-Unlike common yet renowned CTC teas, African leaf teas come in all descent sizes and shapes, crafted for perfection.
-Here the flavors are sensational with their inherent briskness and lighter-bodied character.
+Unlike common yet renowned CTC teas, African leaf teas come in all decent sizes and shapes, crafted for perfection.
+Here, the flavors are sensational with their inherent briskness and lighter-bodied character.
 At Asami, we enjoy these leaf teas a lot, as they are sensational when sipped pure.
 On the other hand, these make delicious brews when fused with herbals and other ingredients.
 (Try now)

 About Asami: